Free Settler or Felon

 The Convicts

 She was engaged to transport convicts to Australia and arrived at Portsmouth on 15 October 1797 in order to embark the prisoners.
-Most of the convicts of the Barwell had been tried in counties in England, Scotland and Wales - they came from Cornwall, Isle of Ely, Cardiff, Bristol, Bedford, Chester, Derby, Exeter, Devon, Essex, Carlisle etc. One prisoner John Macklin, a former soldier of the 86th regt., had been tried at the Cape of Good Hope.
+Most of the convicts had been tried in counties in England, Scotland and Wales - they came from Cornwall, Isle of Ely, Cardiff, Bristol, Bedford, Chester, Derby, Exeter, Devon, Essex, Carlisle etc. One prisoner John Macklin, a former soldier of the 86th regt., had been tried at the Cape of Good Hope.

 Prison Hulks